 top of page

-Informal Learning Environments: The Catalysers for Social and Emotional Development of Children
+Informal Learning Environments: The Catalyzers for Social and Emotional Development of Children

-Indian Express released a recent article about Social and Emotional Learning and its importance for helping preschool children on several aspects such as: understand and manage their emotions, empathy, healthy relationships and other…
+Indian Express released a recent article about Social and Emotional Learning and its importance for helping preschool children understand and manage their emotions, empathy, healthy relationships, and more.

-But the interesting question to address is how to trigger Social and Emotional Learning?
-According to the article, it can be developed by creating environments that encourage all students to interact with other children and also adults.
-Beyond classrooms, we are talking about nature, school playground, parks and “even museums being apt catalysts”.
+But the interesting question is, how do you trigger social and emotional learning?
+According to the article, the answer is creating environments that encourage all students to interact with other children and adults.
+Beyond classrooms, this includes nature, school playgrounds, parks, and “even museums being apt catalysts.”

 Let’s revise some key ideas:

-• Why Playgrounds?
-These learning environments support free play “especially in groups where children learn important lessons in collaboration, conflict management, problem-solving”.
-At age of four, kids are beginning to develop awareness about other people's feelings and viewpoints that differ from their own.
-These areas encourages them to develop “this ability to see things from another perspective is essential for a child to make friends”.
+• Why playgrounds?
+These learning environments support free play, "especially in groups where children learn important lessons in collaboration, conflict management, problem-solving."
+At age four, kids begin to develop awareness about other people's feelings and viewpoints that differ from their own.
+These interactive areas encourage them to develop the "ability to see things from another perspective, which is essential for a child to make friends."

-• Parks: In this type of learning scenario, kids acquire important social skills: “children learn many accepted social scripts, like inviting others to play with them, expressing their opinions or disagreements, and even accepting others’ viewpoints”.
+• Parks: In this learning scenario, kids acquire necessary social skills: "Children learn many accepted social scripts, like inviting others to play with them, expressing their opinions or disagreements, and even accepting others' viewpoints."

-• Museums: these learning spaces are pretty dynamic and they engage adults and children of different ages and generations to establish conversations.
-“The interactions one can have at museums extends to listening to others’ perspectives, and even to the realm of wonderment and imagination.
-Such interactions stretch children’s thinking, offering opportunities to explain what they know, and to hear about other people’s ideas.
-These are important Social Emotional Learning experiences”.
+• Museums: these learning spaces are dynamic and engage adults and children of different ages and generations to establish conversations.
+"The interactions one can have at museums extend to listening to others' perspectives and even to wonderment and imagination.
+Such interactions stretch children's thinking, offering opportunities to explain what they know and to hear about other people's ideas.
+These are important Social Emotional Learning experiences".

-The difference, for example, between playgrounds and museums is that adults, in the case of playgrounds, often are mere observers.
-On the other hand, museums are high engagement spaces.
+The difference, for example, between playgrounds and museums is that adults.
+In the case of playgrounds, adults are mere observers, while museums are high-engagement spaces.

-At MKThink we are also looking at how learning environments can adapt to our evolving needs over time and how those spaces are designed considering factors such as wellbeing and safety.
+At MKThink, we also look at how learning environments can adapt to our evolving needs over time and how those spaces are designed considering factors such as well-being and safety.

-To read more about the article discussed above: https://indianexpress.com/article/parenting/blog/catalysing-social-and-emotional-learning-through-informal-learning-environments-parenting-7706417/
+To read more about the article discussed above click here.

 bottom of page